 He focused on developing an interpretive sociology of social action and of power and domination.

 16. Define modern state.
 Explain the chief characteristics of modern state.
 (1+3)

-MODERN STATE - the state representing the interest of all sections of the society
+MODERN STATE - the state representing the interest of all sections of the society political rights social rights (explanation)

 The main features of modern state are-